The secret role of undesired physical effects in accurate shape sensing with eccentric FBGs: Abstract

-To understand which part of the spectra is vital for feature extraction, we calculate the forward finite difference of the network's output with respect to the input spectral elements.
-The resultant heat map provides an influence evaluation for each wavelength element of the input spectra to decode the model's predictions.
-More information is provided in the Methods section.
+To find out which part of the spectra is relevant for feature extraction, we calculate the forward finite difference of the network's output with respect to the input spectral components.
+This difference provides an influence evaluation for each wavelength component of the input spectra to decode the model's predictions (see Methods).

-As a baseline for evaluating the shape prediction using the proposed deep learning approach, we use the state-of-the-art mode field dislocation method, applied to the same test sets.
-We refer to this method as BL in the remainder of the paper.
-Following the same process explained in our previous work~\cite{waltermann2018multiple}, we calibrate the sensor by estimating the exact angular and radial position of each edge-FBG.
-The calibrated sensor can then calculate the curvature and the bending direction from the estimated mode field centroid~\cite{waltermann2018multiple}.
+As an evaluation baseline, we compared the shape prediction accuracy of the proposed DL approach with the mode-field dislocation method (MFD) on the same test sets.
+Following the process explained in our previous work~\cite{waltermann2018multiple}, we calibrate our shape sensor to determine the exact angular and radial position of each eFBG.
+Then, we estimate the mode-field centroid at each sensing plane and calculate the curvature and the bending direction~\cite{waltermann2018multiple}.
+Finally, we reconstruct the 3D shape of the eFBG sensor using the interpolated values of the calculated directional curvatures at small arc elements.
+It should be noted that the density of the sensing planes in our eFBG shape sensor is not sufficient for the MFD method to estimate complex deformations.
+Nevertheless, we performed the test to show the superiority of the proposed data-driven technique (DL).